Learning College Manual

 |A covered account that has been inactive for a reasonably lengthy period of time is used (taking into consideration the type of account, the expected pattern of usage and other relevant factors.|

-Mail sent to the student, sponsor, employee, WNCW member, vendor or other persons with which the college is affiliated is returned repeatedly as undeliverable although transactions continue to be conducted in connection with the customer's covered account.
+Mail sent to the student, sponsor, employee, WNCW member, vendor or other persons with whom the college is affiliated is returned repeatedly as undeliverable although transactions continue to be conducted in connection with the customer's covered account.

-The college is notified that the customer is not receiving paper account statements.
+The College is notified that the customer is not receiving paper account statements.

-The college is notified of unauthorized charges or transactions in connection with a customer's covered account.
+The College is notified of unauthorized charges or transactions in connection with a customer's covered account.